SAT vs ACT 2026-2027: Which Test Is Right for Your Student?

 At Wagner Prep, we talk with families every day who are wondering which test to take, when to start, and how to make sure all the prep pays off.

-The good news?
-Colleges don’t care which test your student submits.
-Both the SAT and ACT are accepted at every U.S. college and both are treated equally in the admissions process.
+The good news is that colleges don't care which one your student submits.
+Both the SAT and ACT are accepted at nearly every U.S. college and treated equally in admissions.
+The goal is to find the one where your student has the best shot at showing what they can actually do.

-This guide walks through the key differences between the SAT and ACT, who tends to do better on each, and how to move forward with a test plan that works.
+This guide covers the key differences between the two tests, who tends to do better on each, and how to move forward with a plan.

 Quiz: Which Test Might Be Right for You?

 Not sure where to start?
 Sit down with your student and go through these quick questions together.
-There’s no “right” answer — but how your teen thinks, solves problems, and manages time can point to the test that fits best.
+For each one, pick the answer that sounds most like your student right now.
+Tally your A's and B's at the end.

 A) Don’t mind a digital test that changes difficulty